n-p-m/n-p-m/README.md

 I am excited to utilize my passion for technology and science to bring significant value and drive innovation with the teams I work with.

 - 🔭 I’m currently researching the use of Large Language Model's for businesses and exploring the use of machine learning in radiation research.
-- 👯 I wish to work with team that uses technology to make lives better.
+- 👯 I wish to work with teams that uses technology to make lives better.
 - 📫 How to reach me: Email-> nirmalphiliposemathew@gmail.com | nirmalphiliposemathew.1@osu.edu
 - ⚡ Fun fact: I like memes.
 - 🌱 Kaizen(continuous improvement).